BiosBoy/photo-app/README.md

-# 🧑‍💼 Applicant Tracking System (ATS) – React + TypeScript + Material UI
+# 🧑‍💼 Photo App – React + TypeScript + Material UI

-A simple ATS that allows users to view candidates, companies, and job postings — built with React, TypeScript, Vite, and Material UI.
+A simple Photo app that allows users to view photos and their history — built with React, TypeScript, Vite, and Material UI.

 ---